So…what are “THE BEST MCAT BOOKS?” Read on, and I’ll give you some hints…

 The 2015 Berkeley Review Book Set is sometimes available on Amazon.
 But you’ll need to act fast as they sell out quickly.
 If you can’t find them here, you can go directly to the BR website to order books and FL tests.

-So here’s my best strategy: pick the book set that best fits your study style and strengths and weaknesses, and then supplement with individual books from other sets.
+So here’s my best strategy: pick the best MCAT books (a whole set) to fit your study style and strengths and weaknesses, and then supplement with individual books from other sets.
 If you check out our comprehensive list of books from some of the best and brightest MCAT prep publishers (see link below), you’ll find there are individual study books for every possible subject to help you bulk up where needed:

 You may also want to check out these posts as you’re getting ready for test day: